Chapel of St. Jerome (Chorão Island)

 The Chapel of St. Jerome is a historic Roman Catholic chapel on the island of Chorão in Goa, India.
-After closing of the Chorão Seminary, in spite of the fact that it had been abandoned for centuries, the chapel still stands.
-Acoustic phenomena are even now observed in the Chapel.
+After closing of the Chorão Seminary, although it had been abandoned for centuries, the chapel still stands.
+Acoustic phenomena are even now observed in the chapel.
 The chapel was built in 1761.

 History

 St. Jerome chapel is the only remaining relic of the Chorão Seminary.
 This chapel was known as the chapel of the Celestial School.
 The reason for its being called celestial was due to the fact that the chapel belonged to the Chorão Seminary, where spiritual things were taught.
 It Is situated on a hill, is polygonal in shape and has an elegant dome.
 This dome rests on columns of Greek style.
 Besides the porch it had seats all round.
 The inmates of the Chorão Seminary in the evenings spent their time here enjoying rest and fresh air.
 The same was done by Jesuit novices.